DavidFidge/WaveFunctionCollapse/README.md

 OnlyAllowedIfNoValidTilesConstraint: If true, this tile can only be placed if this tile (and other tiles with this flag set) is the only valid tile that can be placed.
 This is a useful way of constructing multi-tile objects that must be placed together.

 ProhibitedEmptyNeighbourRules: Flags that define whether this tile can be placed if this tile is on the edge of the map or a neighbour is uncollapsed or unused.
 Possible values are None|Uncollapsed|Unused|EdgeOfMap.
 You can also use All which is the same as Uncollapsed|Unused|EdgeOfMap.
 Each direction must be specified in the order of up, right, down, left (like adapters).
 The rules are automatically translated for tiles that are flipped or have symmetrical copies.

+EntropyWeights: When using one of the "Weights" heuristics then instead of using the Weight value of the tile, use the weight specified in this list for the given direction.
+Each direction must be specified in the order of up, right, down, left (like adapters) in the form of a string e.g. "20,30,40,50".
+The weights are automatically translated for tiles that are flipped or have symmetrical copies.
+If no value is given to EntropyWeights then it uses the Weight value instead.

 #### Code-defined configuration
 Code defined configuration mirrors the json-defined configuration - you pass in a dictionary of tile names to texture 2D objects and pass in a Rules object which contains all rules as defined above.